Kirthik1104/Social-Media-Datascience-Pipeline/README.md

    - Run each cell in the notebook to see the analysis and visualizations.

 ### Note:
-**why there are two different csv files (optimized) along with main one:**
+1. **why there are two different csv files (optimized) along with main one:**
 When you integrate the entire analysis process directly into your dashboard, it tends to become slower and less user-friendly.
 Each time you adjust the date, the system reprocesses the entire dataset, which is inefficient.
 To resolve this, after completing the analysis, we extracted the most valuable data into a new CSV file.
 This streamlined CSV is then utilized in the dashboard, enhancing performance and user convenience.

+  2. Actual date starts from Sept 29 to Dec 14